Preply: 2018-2021: Expansion and funding

 By March 2021, Preply had facilitated more than 10 million lessons and listed about 40,000 tutors across 190 countries, and had raised a cumulative $50.6 million over eight funding rounds.
 At the time, it employed about 250 people and operated offices in Kyiv and Barcelona.

-Recent developments

-In March 2022, after the Russian invasion of Ukraine, in support of Ukraine, a message of support was projected onto the Warsaw Spire building in Warsaw, Poland.
+2022-present: Additional funding and expansion

 Preply raised its largest single amount to date of $50 million via a funding round in July 2022.
 In July 2023, the company raised an additional $70 million via an extended Series C funding round, which was led by Horizon Capital.
 Funds were to be used for an artificial intelligence-based assistant focused on grammar explanations and conversation starters.
 Preply opened an office in New York City in October 2023.
-An office was opened in London in July 2024.
+The company opened an office in London in July 2024.

-Services

-Preply is a learning language app and online platform that combines human tutoring with artificial intelligence.
-It operates on a subscription model in which learners purchase lesson packages on a recurring basis.
+In January 2026, the company raised $150 million in a Series D round at a $1.2 billion valuation, making it a unicorn.

+Support for Ukrainian initiatives